huettenhain/dhrake/README.md

 ## Auto Creating Delphi Structs

 To automatically create structs and virtual method tables, there is a separate script [DhrakeParseClass](DhrakeParseClass.java).
-After importing symbols from [IDC], you can search the **Symbol Table** in Ghidra for symbols that begin with `VMT_`.
+After importing symbols from [IDR], you can search the **Symbol Table** in Ghidra for symbols that begin with `VMT_`.
 If you place the cursor on the address of such a symbol, running [DhrakeParseClass](DhrakeParseClass.java) will automatically create a structure for the vtable and for the class body itself.
 The class structure will have only one entry named `vt`, which will point to the vtable structure.
 This structure is automatically filled with the function pointers to the methods of this class.

 ## Reparing LStrCatN